Fall Immersion: Awakening the Mind – Jewel of Creation: Oct 21-24, Ely, Mn

 Women, yoga, Meditation, Connection, Food, Nature, Water

-Join Angela on this unique 2 day Women’s Yoga Retreat to Release, Replenish + Refocus.
+Join Angela on this unique 2 day Women’s Yoga Retreat to Release, Replenish + Recalibrate.

 Welcome ease + enliven your inner vitality through: